-require its prime contractor, stadium operator, and stadium concessionaire to verify that a recognized agency or organization has certified them.
+3.1.4 Certification.
+To ensure that the Local Small Business Enterprise program benefits only those businesses that are owned and controlled by local small business enterprises as identified in the Act, Developer will require its prime contractor to verify that firms demonstrate whether they meet the requirements for a Local Small Business Enterprise outlined above.
+To ensure that the WMBE program benefits only businesses owned and controlled by women and minority business owners, Developer will require its prime contractor, stadium operator, and stadium concessionaire to verify that a recognized agency or organization has certified them.
 WMBE firms will be considered eligible and meeting the requirements for WMBE participation credit if they are able to show proof of certification by a recognized third-party verification service (e.g., Western Regional Minority Supplier Development Council, Women's Enterprise Business Council - West or any other similar providers of business certification cited by the Nevada Department of Business and Industry) or certification by the U.S. Small Business Administration's 8a Program, or existing minority purchasing councils, states, cities, municipalities, airport authorities, state departments of transportation or transit authorities.

 3.1.5 Modification to Local Small Business Enterprise Contracting Targets.
-Deleted: .
-3.1.5 - The CCSA may waive or modify the Local Small Business Enterprise hiring requirements as set forth in Section 3.1.2 if the Developer or its prime contractor presents proof satisfactory to the CCSA that there is an insufficient number of Local Small Business Enterprises available and qualified to subcontract for the work to be performed.
-Such proof must include evidence that: (a) reasonable efforts were made to notify small local businesses of the availability of work to be performed, which must include evidence of public advertisement calling for bids for a period of not less than 20 days before the date on which such bids must be submitted; and (b) in considering the availability and gualifications of a Local Small Business Enterprises to perform work described in Section 3.1.2, a contractor reasonably considered the work experience, safety history, and financial stability of the Local Small Business Enterprise.
+The CCSA may waive or modify the Local Small Business Enterprise hiring requirements as set forth in Section 3.1.2 if the Developer or its prime contractor presents proof satisfactory to the CCSA that there is an insufficient number of Local Small Business Enterprises available and qualified to subcontract for the work to be performed.
+Such proof must include evidence that: (a) reasonable efforts were made to notify small local businesses of the availability of work to be performed, which must include evidence of public advertisement calling for bids for a period of not less than 20 days before the date on which such bids must be submitted; and (b) in considering the availability and qualifications of a Local Small Business Enterprises to perform work described in Section 3.1.2, a contractor reasonably considered the work experience, safety history, and financial stability of the Local Small Business Enterprise.

 3.1.6 Local Business Support.
-Developer will support the CCSA's efforts Formatted: Indent: First line: 1", No widow/orphan control to accept information from interested local contractors and vendors to participate in the construction of the Project.
+Developer will support the CCSA's efforts to accept information from interested local contractors and vendors to participate in the construction of the Project.
 Developer's prime contractor shall host an outreach event to local businesses, including contacting construction firms that have signed up on the CCSA website.